Brian Alvey

-Brian Alvey (born March 6, 1970 in Falls Church, Virginia) is an American serial entrepreneur, programmer, designer and blogger.
-He grew up in Brooklyn and now lives in San Francisco where he is the CEO of Clipisode.
+Brian Alvey (born March 6, 1970, in Falls Church, Virginia) is an American serial entrepreneur, programmer, designer and blogger.
+He grew up in Brooklyn and now lives in San Francisco where he is the CTO of Automattic's WordPress VIP Platform.
 He is best known for co-founding the blog publishing company Weblogs, Inc. with Jason Calacanis.

+Career

-Early career
+Early years

 Alvey designed the first TV Guide website in 1995 and was the senior technical member of the in-house team that built the first BusinessWeek site later that year.
 He continued designing and developing database-driven Web applications for companies including BusinessWeek, Intel, JD Edwards, Deloitte & Touche and The McGraw-Hill Companies.
 His Tech-Engine career center application has powered over 200 online career centers including XML.com, Computer User, O'Reilly & Associates Network, DevShed, and the Cold Fusion Developer's Journal.
 He has been the art director of three print magazines and the Chief Technology Officer of Rising Tide Studios where he personally developed The Venture Reporter Network.

 Alvey has also built publishing systems for sites designed by Jeffrey Zeldman including the Web design magazine A List Apart (in 1998) and the Kansas City Chiefs.
 He was the architect of the system that powers the redesigned global network of Capgemini websites.

 In 2002, Brian Alvey was the creator and co-host of the Meet The Makers conference, a series of talk show-style events with Jason Calacanis.
 In 2003 he invented and launched Blogstakes, a sweepstakes application for the blogging community.
 He was an early investor and chairman of the comic book publishing company ComicMix, which he still advises.